Overview of the Medi-Cal Assisted Living Waiver

 Before You Apply

-As part of the application process, applicants will need to gather documentation for submission.
-Examples include proof of income and copies of Social Security and Medicare cards.
+As part of the application process, applicants need to gather documentation for submission.
+Examples include copies of Social Security cards, Medicare cards, life insurance policies, property deeds, pre-need burial contracts, prior bank statements, and proof of income.
 A common reason applications are held up is required documentation is missing or not submitted in a timely manner.

 Application Process